 Special Considerations for NC Community College Transfer Students

-- Students who earn an associate degree are granted 60-61 credit hours and the status of "junior" if accepted into a UNC System campus.
+- The UNC System grants students who earn an associate degree 60-61 credit hours and the status of “junior” upon acceptance at a constituent institution.

-How do I transfer to a UNC campus from an NC Community College?
+How do I transfer to the UNC System from a NC Community College?

-- Review the Comprehensive Articulation Agreement (CAA), a statewide agreement governing the transfer of credits between NC community colleges and NC public universities.
-The transfer course list provides NC community college courses eligible for transfer to a UNC campus.
+- Review the Comprehensive Articulation Agreement (CAA), a statewide agreement governing the transfer of credits between NC community colleges and the UNC System.
+The transfer course list explains which NC community college courses will be eligible to count as credits at all 16 universities in the UNC System.

 - Fill out a free application for Federal Student Aid (FAFSA) and visit the Financial Aid office on the campus of your choice.

-- Do you have community college credit, but didn’t complete an associate degree?
+- If you have community college credit but didn’t complete an associate degree, the courses you take at a UNC System institution might also help you complete the requirements towards a two-year degree.
 Learn more about reverse transfer.

 Keep in mind that these are general suggestions.
 We strongly encourage you to contact a transfer counselor and/or attend a transfer admission events at your chosen campus.